 NBCUniversal Local Impact Grant Winners: Where Are They Now?

-Catch up with some of last year’s winners to learn more about how they’re using the unrestricted funding to create positive change in their communities.
+Catch up with some of the grant program's former winners to learn more about how they're using the unrestricted funding to create positive change in their communities.

-In 2024, Comcast NBCUniversal awarded a total of $2.5 million to 76 nonprofits servicing one of the 11 NBC and Telemundo owned stations’ markets across the US through the NBCUniversal Local Impact Grants program.
-Now in its eighth year, the program provides unrestricted funding to eligible nonprofits that provide vital support to their respective communities in the categories of youth education and empowerment, next-generation storytellers, and community engagement.
+Since 2018, Comcast NBCUniversal has awarded a total of $21 million to 615 nonprofits servicing one of the 11 NBC and Telemundo-owned stations' markets across the US through the NBCUniversal Local Impact Grants program.
+Now in its ninth year, the program grants unrestricted funding to eligible nonprofits that provide vital support to their respective communities in the categories of youth education and empowerment, next generation storytellers, and community engagement.

 What is your organization's elevator pitch?